GloryOfNight/udp-relay/README.md

 # UDP Relay
 Simple udp relay that relays packets between two peers.

 Sometimes there is a need to make connection between to peers that are behind NAT possible.
-Inspired by [TURN](https://datatracker.ietf.org/doc/html/rfc8656), but unlike TURN, this relay is simplified and specializes on relaying only udp packets between two Peers.
+Inspired by [TURN](https://datatracker.ietf.org/doc/html/rfc8656), but unlike TURN, this relay is simplified and specializes on relaying only udp packets between two peers.

 For peers to communitate thru such relay, clients only required to send handshake packet with same guid(128bit) values.
 Relay would create mapping for these clients and start relaying packets between them.
 After clients exchange handhsakes setup is done.
 Relay would relay packets indefenetly, but when both peers stop communite with each other for long period of time - repeating handhsake process might be required.